pe-rebours/sky_detector/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The follow code has been developed and test with Python 3.11.9 You can download the train model at the follow [link](https://drive.google.com/file/d/1jC3rfhn1ANDZa1LhS2PkrRz2abkB8V_k/view?usp=sharing).
+The follow code has been developed and test with Python 3.11.9 and CUDA 12.7 You can download the train model at the follow [link](https://drive.google.com/file/d/1jC3rfhn1ANDZa1LhS2PkrRz2abkB8V_k/view?usp=sharing).
 Then, put the file `fcn_resnet50.pt` in the `runs` folder.